Grand County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will generally be allowed to make a phone call shortly after booking.
-Use this opportunity to contact a loved one or an attorney.
+- Phone Calls: You will be allowed to make a reasonable number of phone calls, typically to arrange for bail or contact a loved one.

 Critical Deadlines

-- ALR Hearing Deadline: You have only 10 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue, Division of Motor Vehicles (DMV).
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-If you don't request a hearing within this timeframe, your license will automatically be suspended.
+- ALR Hearing Request: You have only 10 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue.
+Failure to request a hearing within this timeframe will result in an automatic driver's license suspension.
+Information about the administrative process can be found at the Colorado DMV.

-- License Suspension Timeline: If you lose your ALR hearing or are convicted of DUI in court, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case and any prior offenses.
+- License Suspension: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended.
+The length of the suspension varies depending on the specifics of your case and prior DUI history.

 DUI Enforcement in Grand County